-This refers to the height of the blades and how tall the artificial grass is.
-For a sports field, outdoor dog run, or other high-traffic areas, a lower pile height is recommended.
+The pile height of synthetic turf refers to the height of the blades and how tall the artificial grass is.
+For an artificial sports field, outdoor dog run, or other high-traffic areas, a lower pile height is recommended.
 This will provide a more durable surface that still suits a variety of needs.
-For lawns, balconies, patios, and rooftops, a taller pile height of 1 ¼ to 2 ½ inches creates a luxurious and true-to-life feel.
+For lawns, balconies, patios, and rooftops, a taller pile height of 1 ¼ to 2 ½ inches offers a luxurious and true-to-life feel.

-Face weight refers to the weight of the synthetic material per square yard.
+The face weight of fake grass refers to the weight of the synthetic turf blades per square yard.
 This is typically calculated in ounces and will exclude the weight of the turf's backing.
 Tall and dense turf materials will naturally weigh more and are often considered higher quality.
 However, that is not always the case.
 Depending on your intended use, you may want to choose less dense and shorter grass to make your new artificial lawn simpler to clean.
 As a rule of thumb, we'd say stay away from artificial grass that has a face weight of less than 50 oz. (excluding putting green turf).

-This is fiber with varying colors, weights, and textures that add volume and depth to artificial grass.
-It also often includes brown fibers that replicate the dying undercharm of grass beneath the vibrant green, growing one.
-A thatch layer provides for a natural look and feel of a real lawn.
+The thatch of artificial turf are fibers with varying colors, weights, and textures that add volume and depth to the product.
+Thatch will often include brown fibers that replicate the dying under growth of grass beneath the vibrant green, growing one.
+A thatch layer provides the natural look and feel of a real lawn.
 It also adds an additional layer of cushion for shock absorption.

-Infill is the substance that is laid in between the artificial turf blades.
-The main purpose of using infill is to keep the blades standing upright, or return back to their initial upright position after they have been heavily trafficked or exposed to pressure.
+Artificial grass infill is the fine granular substance that is laid in between the artificial turf blades.
+The main purpose of using infill is to keep the blades standing upright, or return them back to their initial upright position after they have been heavily trafficked.
 Additionally, infill weighs down the surface to help prevent wrinkles from occurring while also protecting the backing of your turf from the sun's UV rays.
 Silica sand infill is the most used infill.

 Comparing Synthetic Grass Features

-Now that you know the terminology of turf, you'll be able to fully understand what you're looking at when differentiating your favorites.
+Now that you know the common terminology of artificial turf, you'll be able to fully understand what you're looking at when differentiating your favorites.
 There are many specifications that will vary as you compare and contrast different options.
-The following are the most noted:
+The following are the most noted differences:

 - Thatch Color